Crestwood, Kentucky

 Crestwood is a home rule-class city in Oldham County, Kentucky, United States just outside Louisville's Northeast End.
-The population was 4,531 at the 2010 census.
+The population was 6,183 as of the 2020 census.
 CNN listed it as the 52nd best place to live in America in 2005.

-It was first settled in the early 19th century and renamed Crestwood in 1909.
+The area was first settled in the early 19th century, and the town was established as Beard's Station in 1857.
+In 1909, the town was renamed to Crestwood.